Elaine Aarons

 • She is regularly instructed to lead multi-disciplinary teams and is therefore a natural choice where employment, regulatory and reputation management issues are paramount.
 She is also used as team leader on matters involving corporate, litigation and wealth planning advice.
 Her project management also regularly involves leading and multi-jurisdictional teams.

 Elaine is also involved in a number of organisations that support women in the workplace.
 Nearly half of Elaine's clients are senior women and she is very active and involved as a champion of diversity.
 For 10 years she sat on a New York based task force, then called the Hidden Brain Drain.
-She is a long standing member of the International Women's Forum where having been a member of the UK Board for over 4 years, she has continued to be involved with their Ethical Leadership Committee.
-She is also the founder of One Loud Voice for Women, a registered charity that focusses on women at all levels in the workplace and she is a member of the Women in Finance Advisory Panel.
+She is a member of the Women in Finance Advisory Panel and a long-standing member of the International Women's Forum where having been a member of the UK Board for over 4 years.
+She has continued to be a member of IWF's Ethical Leadership Committee.
+She is also the founder of One Loud Voice for Women, a registered charity that focusses on women at all levels in the workplace.

-Elaine is a long-standing member of the City of London Society and she was the Vice-Chair on the City of London Law Society Employment Sub-Committee from 2007 - present.
+Elaine is a long-standing member of the City of London Society, and she was the Vice-Chair on the City of London Law Society Employment Sub-Committee from 2007 – 2024.
 Elaine was also a founder member of the Employment Lawyers Association, which was set up in 1992 and she sat on its Management Committee for 11 years.

 Headshot of Elaine Aarons